Dallas Department of Labor OWCP Doctors: Hand & Wrist Injuries

 - About 20 percent of all workplace injuries involve the hands and fingers.

-At Work Injury MD, we understand that you need your hands to be healthy, functional, and pain-free, both for the sake of your career and for all aspects of your life and wellbeing.
+At Work Injury MD, our Dallas Department of Labor OWCP doctors understand that you need your hands to be healthy, functional, and pain-free, both for the sake of your career and for all aspects of your life and wellbeing.
 With a board-certified physician on staff, we are here to help you recover as completely as possible from your injuries, whether you have suffered something as simple as a laceration or whether you are battling something as complex and painful as a blunt trauma crushing injury.

 - Postal workers